 The shaking, tremors, and loss of muscle control in some movement disorders can be traced to misfiring neurons.
 Cadent Therapeutics has developed a drug intended to help those neurons send signals properly.
-The Cambridge, MA-based company now $40 million in Series B funding to advance the drug into mid-stage human studies.
+The Cambridge, MA-based company now has $40 million in Series B funding to advance the drug into mid-stage human studies.

 The Cadent drug, CAD-1883, targets a type of ion channel that regulates neuronal activity.
 These calcium-sensitive potassium ion channels, found throughout the central nervous system, control the amount of potassium that enters a cell.
 By modulating these channels, Cadent’s drug can control the firing rate of neurons, according to the company.